 The study did not find a strong link between coffee consumption and the following cancers:

 Other benefits of drinking coffee included a lower risk of death from all causes and a lower risk of heart disease, liver disease, and Parkinson’s disease.
-The researchers found that drinking 3–4 cups of coffee per day gave the most benefit.
+The researchers found that drinking 3–4 cups of coffee per day was most beneficial.

 Coffee also contains antioxidants.
 These are substances that may stop or slow down cell damage.
-There is a need for more research on the potential health benefits of antioxidants.
+However, more research on the potential health benefits of antioxidants is necessary.

 Current research suggests that coffee is unlikely to cause cancer.
-It may reduce the risk of developing certain types of cancer, but there is not yet enough scientific evidence to confirm this.
+It may reduce the risk of developing certain types of cancer.
+However, there is not yet enough scientific evidence to confirm this.

 As part of a healthful diet, coffee is likely to be beneficial.
 Drinking up to 4 cups of coffee a day should not pose any risks to health and may reduce the risk of certain diseases.